Audit Methodology

 Interaction database is not exhaustive

 We cover documented interaction patterns in our corpus.
-Novel compound combinations, rare interactions, and interactions with prescription medications are flagged as review items — not definitive verdicts.
+Novel compound combinations, rare interactions, and interactions with prescription medications come through as review items rather than definitive verdicts.
 For prescription overlap, consult a pharmacist or physician directly.

 Not a substitute for medical advice